lelchek/millionaire/README.md

 ## General info

-This game was written as a test task.
+This game was written as a test task.<br />
-In this game, the player takes turns answering one of 12 questions.
+In this game, the player takes turns answering one of 12 questions.<br />
-Each question has 4 possible answers and only one is correct.
+Each question has 4 possible answers and only one is correct.<br />
 The list of questions is in the `./src/data/questions.json`

 ## Technologies